A good article in MIT Sloan Review about patient innovation mentions the rise of n-of-1 trials:

-Medicine’s history is often portrayed as a sequence of discoveries, all made in laboratories.
+Medicine’s history is often presented as a long sequence of discoveries, all made in laboratories.
 In fact, though, the biggest changes in US medicine over the last 200 years were propelled by forces beyond medicine, specifically, in media.
 How medicine’s stakeholders communicated in different eras — in formats including medicine shows, newspapers, cars, telephones, medical journals, and TVs — determined what, and how much, was communicated.
-Where information flows, medicine follows: now social media and biomonitors are ushering in a new age, one of patient generated medicine.
+Where information flows, medicine follows: now social media, biomonitors, and machine learning are ushering in a new age, one of patient-generated medicine.

 In pop histories, medicine occurs in a vacuum.
 The last two centuries are portrayed as a self-contained timeline of heroic, rational progress.
 Brilliant, persistent men (and a few women) conduct increasingly refined experiments.
 Theories and practices improve.
 Medical history is made inside labs, clinics and operating theaters; the outside world is silent.